Possible problems after breast reconstruction surgery

 a fever (a temperature above 38°C or 100.4°F)

-you feel generally unwell.
+feeling generally unwell.

-Your doctor can prescribe antibiotics if needed.
+Your doctor can prescribe antibiotics to treat infection, if needed.

 Fluid under the wound (seroma)

 After your surgery, it’s normal for some fluid to collect in the area around the wound (a seroma).
 You will have drains in place to take away this fluid.
 These are long, thin plastic tubes attached to vacuum drainage bottles.
 A nurse will remove these a few days after your operation.
 Sometimes, after the drains are taken out, fluid builds up under the wound.
 This may need to be drained by a surgeon or nurse, using a small needle and syringe.

 Pain usually gets better in the weeks following surgery.
 But, occasionally, women continue to have pain for months or even years after the operation.